 In terms of emissions reported and units surrendered, Regulation 35 of Climate Change (Stationary Energy and Industrial Processes) Regulations gives a 10-variable formula for the calculating the smelter's emissions from production.
 I am missing about 4 of these variables.
 So that's also a dead end for duplicating the emissions and the units to be surrendered.

 But why don't I just use actual numbers?
 The Ministry of Economic Development Chief Executive's Report shows that the New Zealand aluminium manufacturing sector has only one NZ ETS 'participant' and that the sector, and therefore the one participant, the aluminium smelter, reported emissions of 615,814 tonnes CO2-e for the 2010 year and 312,294 tonnes CO2-e for the six months from 1 July to 31 December 2010.

 So 312,294 tonnes were emitted in the six month period of obligation to surrender matching units.
 So we divide by 2 for the two-for-one unit deal, and that results in 156,147 units to surrender.

-210,421 units were allocated to the smelter for the six months according to the Ministry for the Environment.
+210,421 units were allocated to the smelter for the six months according to the Environmental Protection Authority.

 That's 54,274 more units allocated than surrendered or alternatively the units allocated to the smelter exceeded the units surrendered by the smelter by 135%.